Have you ever thought about where your job is taking you?

 One-to-one career advice

-We offer affordable bespoke coaching with Bob Griffiths to help you to overcome a wide range of common workplace problems.
+We offer affordable career coaching to help you to overcome a wide range of common workplace problems.
 The one-to-one consultations can cover anything from dealing with difficult people to winning a promotion.

 Meet employers, get advice on making an impact at interviews and network with other members.
 We run an extensive events programme ranging from career fairs to soft skills seminars.